simone-ciardo/simone-ciardo/README.md

 ### Only open source software here 😐

-I don't know what i'm going to leave in this page...
+I don't know what to write on this page ...

 so i leave the link here: